 Stay stitching happens right at the beginning of the process of producing a fine garment.
-It is often skipped by the ‘eager to get started seamstress’ (this is often me!) and this is a big mistake as it prevents seams from stretching.
+It is often skipped by the ‘eager to get started sewer’ (this is often me!), and this is a big mistake as it prevents seams from stretching.

 What is it, why and when should you do stay stitching, you may ask.
 Here are the answers.

 It is the line of stitches indicated in your pattern instructions to hold curved raw edges in place and prevent them from stretching on the bias cut (or diagonal) of the fabric.
 Stay stitching is done through a single layer of fabric and is typically done on the necks of garments.
 Another area you will often stay stitch is the shoulders when they are cut on a slope.

 The stay stitching is there to prevent unnecessary stretching of the fabric before you even start the job of making up the garment.
 It will keep the edge from going out of shape.